lotusnprod/lotus-manuscript/manuscript.md

 Natural Products (NP) research is a transdisciplinary field with wide-ranging interests: from fundamental structural aspects of naturally-occurring molecular entities to their effects on living organisms and extending to the study of chemically-mediated interactions within entire ecosystems.
 Despite the ambiguous definition of "natural" [@doi:10/bkfd8h], the basis of our definition of a NP as a chemical entity *found in* a living organism is predicated on the identification of the explicit relationship between a naturally-occurring chemical entity and its source organism.
-A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between a chemical structure and a biologicl organism and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.
+A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between a chemical structure and a biological organism and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.

 Reliance on data from the NP literature presents many challenges.
 The assembly and integration of NP occurrences into an inter-operative platform relies primarily on access to a heterogeneous set of databases (DB) whose content and maintenance status are critical factors in this dependency [@doi:10/gfwm27].